manikanta222/hcl_terraform_project/README.md

 ## Deploying Applications on EKS

 Once the infrastructure is provisioned, we can deploy a containerized Hello World application on EKS using Kubernetes manifests or Helm charts.
-To configure your Kubernetes CLI to interact with the EKS cluster, run:
+To configure K8s CLI to interact with the EKS cluster, run:

 aws eks --region us-east-1 update-kubeconfig --name hello-world-cluster